London Edinburgh London 2025: Eight route highlights to look forward to

 8. Alemoor Loch

-Another new addition for 2025.
-After an steep-ish climb out of Hawick, probably the toughest climb of the event, the road passes through hill-crowned farmland to reach this loch situated on either side of the road.
-There is little up here apart from sheep, fields and wind farms, meaning that you get the rather sumptuous scenery all to yourself before a screamingly fast descent en route to St Mary's Loch (see above)
+As you'll notice, there is little up here apart from sheep, fields and wind farms, meaning you get the rather sumptuous scenery all to yourself before rattling along a screamingly fast descent en route to St Mary's Loch (see 1. above).

-Want to see for yourself?
-We open for early entries on November 3 2023.
+Want to experience these highlights and more for yourself?
+London Edinburgh London 2025 opens for early entries on Friday 3 November 2023.
 You can find out more here.